fcharte/ScalaSnippetsLibrary/DataTypes/Strings.md

 Besides Java `String` methods, such as `toUpperCase`, `startsWith`, `substring`, `split`, etc., Scala strings (thanks to the `StringOps` class) also support some operators and additional methods.

+Also in this snippet, it is shown how a variable can contain XML data.
+The type of these variable is not `String` but it can be easily converted to `String` using their `text` method.

 How to use the snippet
 ----------------------